The Potential of Direct to Consumer in Ecommerce

 DTC brands prioritize understanding their customers’ needs, preferences, and pain points.
 By gathering customer feedback through direct interactions and data analysis, brands can tailor their products, services, and marketing efforts to meet customer expectations.

-91% of consumers are more likely to shop with a brand that recognizes, remembers, and provides relevant offers and recommendations.
+A study by Accenture found that 91% of consumers are more likely to shop with a brand that recognizes, remembers, and provides relevant offers and recommendations.

 5. Strong Supply Chain Management: